-- 1. Welcome and introduction of newly-elected Board Members by the current Chair.
+- 1. Welcome and introduction of newly-elected Board Members by the current Chair;

-- 2. Swearing in of newly-elected trustees.
+- 2. Swearing in of newly-elected Trustees;

-- 3. Call for nominations for Chairman to serve during the ensuing year.
+- 3. Call for nominations for Chair to serve during the ensuing year;

-- Election of a Chair.
+- 4. Election of a Chair;

-- 5. Assumption of office by the new Chair.
+- 5. Assumption of office by the new Chair;

-- 6. Call for nominations for Vice-Chairman to serve during the ensuing year.
+- 6. Call for nominations for vice chair to serve during the ensuing year;

-- 7. Election of a Vice-Chair.
+- 7. Election of a vice chair;

-- 8. Election of a Clerk.
+- 8. Election of a clerk; and

-- 9. Election of a Treasurer.
+- 9. Election of a treasurer; and

+- 10. Review the code of ethics.

-Policies and Bylaws shall continue from year to year until and unless the Board changes them.
+Policies and bylaws shall continue from year to year until and unless the Board changes them.